Salmon Fishing In Michigan: A Complete Guide

 Local anglers and guides will know where these areas are and will cast lures or plunk baits out in the lake.
 Some will also use baits under a slip float.
 Pier fishing and river mouths are often the hot spots.

-Starting in late August through September and even in October, many salmon will stage close to the river mouths and some will even move in and out of the lower sections of the rivers in the dark or low light conditions waiting for ideal river conditions.
+Starting in late August through September and even in October, many salmon will stage close to the river mouths, and some will even move in and out of the lower sections of the rivers in the dark or low light conditions, waiting for ideal river conditions.

-Lure Fishing For Michigan Slamon
+Lure Fishing For Michigan Salmon

 Eli from SBS Outdoors Action with a nice lure caught Michigan King Salmon.

-Eli from SBS Outdoors Action with a nice lure caught Michigan King Salmon.
+Eli from SBS Outdoors Action, with a nice lure, caught Michigan King Salmon.
 Click on the image to watch the video action.

 There are many salmon guides in the rivers that will use lures due to their effectiveness and because of the hard hits and the excitement it provides their clients.